Ruins of Adventure

 - Allowed Armor: None

 Mystics draw their spells from spheres that connect to the natural world, that protect them or help in their travels, or that help them deal with the faithful to heal or give advice.
-Mystics have major access to the spheres of All, Animal, Chaos, Charm, Divination, Healing, Protection, Summoning, and Travelers.
-They have minor access to the Guardian, Necromantic, and Plant spheres.
+Mystics have major access to the spheres of All, Animal, Chaos, Charm, Divination, Healing, Summoning, and Travelers.
+They have minor access to the Guardian, Necromantic, Plant, and Protection spheres.

 The mystic receives his spells as insight directly from his deity (the deity does not need to make a personal appearance to grant the spells the mystic prays for), as a sign of and reward for his faith, so he must take care not to abuse his power lest it be taken away as punishment.
 In addition to those spells gained by leveling (see the Table below), the mystic gains a number of bonus spells based on his Intuition score.
 Bonus spells of a given level are not gained until the mystic could cast at least 1 spell of that spell level normally.